UPPMAX/R-matlab-julia-HPC/docs/matlab/slurmMatlab.rst

 .. note::

-   On UPPMAX, NSC, and PDC you should do
+   On UPPMAX and PDC you should do

    ``c=parcluster;``